archia/colorful-scroller/README.md

 # colorful-scroller
-This enables a text string to scroll tele-type style with dynamic coloring of individual words of the text string.
+This enables a text string to scroll teletype style with dynamic coloring of individual words of the text string.
 It uses only vanilla javascript, css and PHP.